syrovezhko/syrovezhko/README.md

 I've started by making a website for my study groups.
 It was a simple multiple page [website](https://syrovezhko.github.io/bootstrap_4_test ) on Bootstrap with manual data updating.
 In development, I’ve used SASS with Gulp.

-For the current academic year (2021-2022), I have made a website using Django 3.
+For the 2021-2022 academic year, I have made a website using Django 3.
 It was meant like a private business.
 But it’s failed to launch in marketing.
 By the way, you can checkout the [project](https://github.com/syrovezhko/platform)

 On the recommendation of my friend [Vladislav Khorev](https://www.linkedin.com/in/vladislav-khorev-63a84450) (he is a senior developer in the Luxoft Russia), I’ve started to learn Vue.js.
 So, I made my first web app project, FullStack app project.
 I’ve used Vue.js, Express.js, SqLite DB.
 You may [check out it](https://syrovezhko.github.io/tab-tracker/client/dist), as well.